Sophisticated Boom Boom (band): The Hellfire Club

 The five-piece took their name, Sophisticated Boom Boom, from a B-side by American pop girl group the Shangri-Las.

 Their early punk/rock influences were Siouxsie and the Banshees and Dolly Mixture.
 The band performed regularly at, and lived above, the Hellfire Club, a rehearsal space and recording basement studio that Jacquie Bradley ran with David Henderson in the St George's Cross area of central Glasgow.
 "Studio is a loose term.
-It was a sh**hole." – Jacquie Bradley.Despite this, virtually every band that got a record deal did their demos in this tiny studio with Jacquie Bradley and David Henderson.
+It was a sh**hole." – Jacquie Bradley.Many bands that got a record deal did their demos in this tiny studio with Jacquie Bradley and David Henderson.
 The girls would also sneak downstairs to use other bands' kit, namely Aztec Camera and Altered Images."We'd be rushing in as all these bands were coming out – Simple Minds, Aztec Camera, The Bluebells, Shakin' Pyramids – and The Dreamboys, of course – Peter Capaldi, Craig Ferguson, Temple Clark... anybody who was anybody."